martinkaptein/martinkaptein.com/content/blog/arch-linux-encrypted-full-install.md

 Keep in mind that in this setup you will need to enter your password twice.
 It is possible to remedy that, but this will be slightly more complicated, warranting a deeper exploration of this topic.

+### Update: Encrypting SWAP space

+As leaving memory of your RAM, which is stored and retrievable in the SWAP space is hugely not desirable, it is much recommended to encrypt the SWAP partition as well.
+In this case you will need to decide if you need the hibernation feature or not.
+If you do not need hibernation, the setup will be quite simple.
+This is easiest to do after the full Arch Installation.

+First, turn off the current SWAP, using `swapoff /dev/sda1`.
+Open both `/etc/crypttab` and `/etc/fstab` in text editors next to each other.

+Copy the UUID of the SWAP partition from `/etc/fstab` over to the `/dev/sdX#` in `/etc/crypttab`.
+Of course you will need to uncomment that line too.
+After this, change the `UUID=youruuid` in `/etc/fstab` to `/dev/mapper/swap`.
+This is because *crypttab* will automatically mount the SWAP partition with the UUID to `/dev/mapper/swap` initializing it with a unique key on every boot.

+Now you have encrypted SWAP as well.